qmlbook/qmlbook/en/ch06/index.rst

 .. figure:: assets/automatic/gridview-basic.png
     :scale: 50%

 Compared to a list view, the grid view does not rely on spacing and the size of its delegates.
 Instead, it uses the ``cellWidth`` and ``cellHeight`` properties to control the dimensions of the contents delegates.
-Each delegate item is then places in the top left corner of each such cell.
+Each delegate item is then placed in the top left corner of each such cell.

 .. literalinclude:: src/gridview/basic.qml
     :start-after: M1>>